 5. Allow the animal fat to rest at room temperature for about 15 minutes or so.
 If you wait too long, it will begin to gel and must be placed back on a heat source briefly to liquify it again.

-6. Pour the lard through cheesecloth at least once, grasping the cheesecloth firmly as if you were ringing out a washcloth, to get every last drop from any remaining chunks of fat.
+6. Pour the lard through cheesecloth or a fine-mesh sieve at least once, grasping the cheesecloth firmly as if you were ringing out a washcloth, to get every last drop from any remaining chunks of fat.

 7. The lard should be stored in a Mason jar or similar container – but do not affix a tight-fitting lid.
 A lid could cause the lard to go rancid at a far faster rate.
 Instead, place a clean dish towel or several paper towels, over the lard once it has been placed in the refrigerator.
 Lard should keep for about six months before going rancid.